melezhik/cv/README.md

 Automation of AWS based infrastructure for big pharmacy/bio tech customer with Ruby and Opscode chef cookbooks.

-Development of http tests automation framework (Perl, http, Bash) as a result has tremendously increased confidence in deployment for dozens java web applications.
+Development of http tests automation framework (Perl, curl/http, Bash) as a result has tremendously increased confidence in deployment for dozens java web applications.

 Automation and integration with Artifactory repository using Artifactory Rest API